Clearpath-HQ/Clearpath_frontend/CONTRIBUTING.md

 ## Getting Started

 The Frontend is a NextJs app; that uses the App Router instead of src/ which means that every folder you create within the App folder becomes a route.
-All you have to do is to do is add a page.tsx within that folder.
+All you have to do is to do is add a page.tsx file within that folder.

 ### Installation of Libraries

 Inside the app folder you will also find a components folder; this one houses the bricks/lego pieces or building blocks of all the figments your add needs.
-For this project we shall be keenly importing from two sources/libraries (Shadcn Ui and Radix Ui) both of which have standardisedl beautiful and functional components.
+For this project we shall be keenly importing from only three sources/libraries (Shadcn Ui, Radix Ui & Chakra UI) both of which have standardisedl beautiful and functional components.

 For Shadcn UI follow this [guide](https://ui.shadcn.com/docs/installation/next) to set up your project to enable installation of components

 For Radix Ui follow this [documentation](https://www.radix-ui.com/themes/docs/overview/getting-started) to officially get set up to install their primitives.

+For Chakra Ui follow this [documentation](https://v2.chakra-ui.com/getting-started/nextjs-app-guide) to get started on using it in the nextjs app

 When you install from Shadcn Ui the installed components will be installed within a ui/ subfolder in the components/ folder.